-Market prices for shares of early stage companies are often volatile.
-Factors such as announcements of mineral discoveries, financial results, and other factors could have a significant effect on the price of the Company's shares.
+The market price for the Company's shares may be volatile.
+Factors such as whether the Company is or is not able to settle amounts outstanding to its secured and unsecured creditors, whether it is or is not able to arrange additional financing, announcements of mineral discoveries, financial results and other factors could have a significant effect on the price of the Company's shares.